nsfm/dualsense-ts/README.md

 // ▲ changed: false

 // The callback provides two arguments, so you can monitor nested inputs
-// You'll get a reference to your original input, and whichever one changed controller.dpad.on("press", (dpad, input) => assert(dpad === controller.dpad) console.log(`${input} pressed`)
+// You'll get a reference to your original input, and the one that changed controller.dpad.on("press", (dpad, input) => assert(dpad === controller.dpad) console.log(`${input} pressed`)